MichalAW/Hot-Module-Replacement/README.md

 repo --> https://github.com/MichalAW/20.7.Hot-Module-Replacement.git
+## How it works

-# Run script 'start'
+1. Run script 'start'

-# Open app on localhost:8080
+2. Open app on localhost:8080
+3. Delete or add any note you'd like.